-GP1.2(c) requires that young children be prevented from entering the immediate pool surrounds.
+GP1.2(a)(iii) requires that young children be prevented from entering the immediate pool surrounds.

-GP1.2(d) requires any access gates or doors to be self-closing and latching.
+GP1.2(a)(iv) requires any access gates or doors to be self-closing and latching.

 The limitation of the application of GP1.2 is the same for GF1.2.